pensjonatus/flash-fiction/blog/i-would-have-killed.md

 ---
-title: 'I Would Have Killed'
+title: I Would Have Killed
 date: '2014-05-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The doorbell rang.
 I opened and saw the girl.
 She was a ghostly blonde now, she